maxplayle04/Discord.Extensions.Interactive/README.md

 ## Usage

 To use, add an `InteractiveService` to your service provider.
 It is also recommended to make your modules inherit from `InteractiveBase`

+## Acknowledgements
+- Foxbot for the original code
+- maxplayle04 for porting the code and rebuilding the NuGet package making it compatible with D.NET 2.3.0